 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions.

 Your doctor is likely to ask you a number of questions.
 Being ready to answer them may make time to go over points you want to discuss in-depth.
 You might be asked:

 - Have you had previous episodes of similar pain that eventually went away?

-- Do your symptoms include any changes in your bladder or bowel control?
+- Have you experienced any changes in your bladder or bowel control?

-- Do your symptoms include any tingling or weakness in your arms, hands, legs or feet?
+- Have you experienced tingling or weakness in your arms, hands, legs or feet?

-- What treatments or self-care measures have you tried so far?
+- What self-care measures have you tried, and have any of them helped?

-- What are your hobbies and recreational activities?
+- What are your occupation, hobbies and recreational activities?

-A variety of imaging tests can provide details to guide diagnosis and treatment.
-Examples include:
+Imaging tests can provide detailed information to guide diagnosis and treatment.
+Your doctor might recommend:

 Nerve function tests

-- Electromyogram (EMG).
+- Electromyography (EMG).
 This test measures the electrical activity in your nerves as they transmit messages to your muscles when the muscles are contracting and when they're at rest.
-The purpose of an EMG is to assess the health of your muscles and the nerves that control them.

 Treatment for cervical spondylosis depends on the severity of your signs and symptoms.
 The goal of treatment is to relieve pain, help you maintain your usual activities as much as possible, and prevent permanent injury to the spinal cord and nerves.